thinkinglabs/thinkinglabs.github.io/_posts/2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ---

+*Update Jan 10, 2022: Add [Jez Humble](https://twitter.com/jezhumble)'s tweet on Pair Programming vs Code Review as a conclusion to the controlling quality section.*

 > I like the way that question is asked.
 It gets people in the state of mind of
 > wondering _why_ someone else doesn't see the world like they/we do.
 And they
 > really don't, but it's gonna make sense in their own context.